IIT-EnergySystemModels/openTEPES/doc/rst/QA.rst

 - If the problem solving process has not produced an optimal solution, check if the system conditions defined within the input data files are too tight, i.e., the system may has not been provided with a large enough amount of flexibility for the model to find the optimal problem solution.
 If this may be the case, some problem constraints could/should be relaxed to allow the model to compute an optimal solution.

-- Check the level of the overall system variables in the output energy balance files to assess whether they seem to make sense.
+- Check the level of the overall system variables in the output energy balance files (e.g., ``oT_Result_BalanceEnergyPerArea``, ``oT_Result_BalanceEnergyPerTech``) to assess whether they seem to make sense.
 Focus first on certain specific variables, including the ones that follow:

    Non-served energy amounts

-   Amounts of spilled energy
+   Amounts of spilled and curtailed energy

    Overall output by technology if you have some reference levels for this to compare to